Why is left-handedness so rare? It comes down to these 2 words

-I’m left handed, which means I’ve spent my entire life fumbling with scissors, wiping ink smudges from my pinky finger, and thumbing through magazines backwards.
-I’ve always accepted that being left handed comes with certain challenges, but there’s one thing about the condition that has always perplexed me: Why are we lefties so damn rare?
+I’m left-handed, which means I’ve spent my entire life fumbling with scissors, wiping ink smudges from my pinky finger, and thumbing through magazines backwards.
+I’ve always accepted that being left-handed comes with certain challenges, but there’s one thing about the condition that has always perplexed me: Why are we lefties so damn rare?

 It turns out, a plausible answer may be found in evolutionary theory.
 After googling a number of left-handed factoids in anticipation of International Left-Handers Day, which is today, I stumbled across a fascinating TED-Ed lesson from Daniel M. Abrams, which adeptly breaks down a mathematical explanation for why the rate of left-handed people has remained steady—about 10% of the population—for the last 500,000 years.